unoplatform/uno/doc/articles/getting-started-tutorial-1.md

 <div class="NOTE alert alert-info">
 <h5>Before you start the tutorial</h5>
-If you haven't prepared your dev environment for Uno Platform app development yet, [the Setting up the Environment page](get-started.md) will guide you through installing all the prerequisites.
+If you haven't prepared your dev environment for Uno Platform app development yet, <a href="get-started.md">the Setting up the Environment page</a> will guide you through installing all the prerequisites.
 </div>

 ## Getting Started